 Schedule Quality Assurance Reviews

 Poorly prepared schedules do not provide reliable tools to quantify and allocate responsibility for delays to provide a basis for a time extension or to assess the need for acceleration to mitigate delays.
-We provide schedule quality assurance review services to correct common problems with project schedules.
+We provide construction schedule quality assurance review services to correct common problems with project schedules.

 A Summary of Our Typical Review Approach

 Many project schedules are often poorly prepared and require extensive rebaselining during project execution to become useful project management tools to properly measure progress, determine the effect of changes in scope, and forecast the completion of contractual milestones and overall project completion dates.
 We perform schedule quality assurance reviews to identify and correct any issues.

 1. Scope of the Project Schedule

 We will review the list of scheduled activities to determine that the schedule accurately reflects the contractual scope of work.
-Typical scope of work activities for a process plant project include detailed tasks performed in the following areas:
+The typical scope of work activities for a process plant project include detailed tasks performed in the following areas:

 - Pre-Commissioning and Start-up